blackwizzard-1987/blackwizzard-1987.github.io/_posts/2018-03-23-restoring a snapshot into a new cluster.md

 ---
 layout:     post
-title:      restoring a snapshot into a new cluster
+title:      Restoring a Snapshot into a New Cluster
 subtitle:  	use daily backup snapshots to restore into a new Cassandra cluster
 date:       2018-03-23
 author:     RC